Wesleyan-Media-Project/google_ads_archive/README.md

         a.spend_range_min_brl, spend_range_max_brl from a;
 ```

 This query inserts only those records from the underlying table which are new.
 This may mean a record for an entirely new ad, or a record for an ad that has changed.
+This is why the query has the "delta" in its name.
+This approach is similar to how we ingest Facebook ads where we store a record only if it is different from the one already in our system.
+See the "Exclusion of duplicate records" [section](https://github.com/Wesleyan-Media-Project/fb_ads_import#exclusion-of-duplicate-records) in the `fb_ads_import` repository.

 The fields that may change are:
 * `date_range_end` - end of the range of dates during which the ad was active
 * `num_of_days` - number of days in the date range when the ad was active
 * `impressions` - a bucket for the impressions number, for instance `1000-2000`